| Mark

 of law, engineering and accounting.

-successfully with differing personalities, exercise sound
+successfully with difficult personalities, exercise sound

 judgment and “get things done.”
+Trust is the centerpiece of his practice.

-as well as international oceanfront resort development.
+well as health care and international resort development.

 Focus on

-Strategy – Miner's
+Vision and Strategy – Miner's

 enduring objective is to provide the best leverage for clients'

-marketing investments through effective strategic planning
+marketing investments through development of vision, strategic planning

 and sound execution.
 This involves carefully selecting target